Luciano Bove is a car design manager working at Renault Design. Born in Italy, he graduated from Art Center College of Design in California.

 Some designers have never had the opportunity to learn how to use model making tools, work with wood, clay, resin, paint, and bondo, and transfer sections of their own their design onto a clay "buck" to turn the design into a good looking car model.
 This step is very important because it helps us understand how to convert the 2D phase of design into a more complex 3D one.
 Designers who haven't had this experience have some problems in judging volumes and proportions on a real model.
 They will have the same problems in judging a digital model on an Alias computer.

-My message of today to all young students reading this article is: be serious with your models, learn well how to make a good model using all available materials.
+My message of today to all young students reading this article is be serious with your models and learn how to make a good model using all available materials.
 Most important to use is clay.
-Learn the technique first of applying clay to a buck (a structure made of wood and white light polystyrene) and later with the application of your design sections (YO center line, a plan sectionm plus 3 or 4 cross sections).
+Learn the technique of applying clay to a buck (a structure made of wood and white light polystyrene) and later with the application of your design sections (YO center line, a plan section plus 3 or 4 cross sections).

-The next step is the best one; it is the real modelling of your car's surfaces and proportions with insertions of fine details.
+The next step is the best one; it is the real modeling of your car's surfaces and proportions with insertions of fine details.